ARAVINDs2002/image-enhancement-app/README.md

 #Installation

-Install Python 3.x:
+👉Install Python 3.x:

 Download and install Python 3 from the official website: Python Downloads.

-Install Pillow:
+👉Install Pillow:

 Open a terminal or command prompt and run: